RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_2_Notes.md

 # Proxy Servers

-Proxy servers: a server t hat fulfills the request of a client by forwarding them on to other servers
+Proxy servers are servers that fulfill the request of a client by forwarding them on to other servers.
-- sits between the internet and the rest of the network.
+- **Position:** Sits between the internet and the rest of the network.
-- uses temporary memory to store common data to prevent fetching data from internal servers each time.
+- **Function:** Uses temporary memory to store common data to prevent fetching data from internal servers each time.

-Different types of proxy servers:
+## Types of Proxy Servers

+### Forward Proxy
-- forward: regulates and restricts a person's access to the internet
+- **Purpose:** Regulates and restricts a person's access to the internet.

+### Reverse Proxy
-- reverse: regulates and restricts the internet's access to an internal server
+- **Purpose:** Regulates and restricts the internet's access to an internal server.

+### Email Proxy
-- email: filters spam email by verifying whether a sender's address was forged.
+- **Purpose:** Filters spam email by verifying whether a sender's address was forged.